KevinKra/Notes/certifications/aws/solutions_architect/raw_2.md

 ## CloudFront + Lambda@Edge

+### Questions

+- What service is Lambda@Edge like?
+- Can Lambda@Edge be used to execute auth processes closer to users?
+- What can you use, through CloudFront, to alleviate the 504 errors users are experiencing?

+#### Notes

 > A popular social media website uses a CloudFront web distribution to serve their static contents to their millions of users around the globe.
 They are receiving a number of complaints recently that their users take a lot of time to log into their website.
 There are also occasions when their users are getting HTTP 504 errors.
 You are instructed by your manager to significantly reduce the user's login time to further optimize the system.

 - Lambda@Edge lets you run Lambda functions to customize the content that CloudFront delivers, executing the functions in AWS locations closer to the viewer.

 - In the given scenario, you can use Lambda@Edge to allow your Lambda functions to customize the content that CloudFront delivers and to execute the authentication process in AWS locations closer to the users.

-- In addition, you can set up an origin failover by creating an origin group with two origins with one as the primary origin and the other as the second origin which CloudFront automatically switches to when the primary origin fails.
-This will alleviate the occasional HTTP 504 errors that users are experiencing.
+- **You can set up an origin failover by creating an origin group with two origins with one as the primary origin and the other as the second origin which CloudFront automatically switches to when the primary origin fails.** This will alleviate the occasional HTTP 504 errors that users are experiencing.

-### Questions

-- What does Lambda@Edge allow you to do?
-- Can Lambda@Edge be used to execute auth processes closer to users?
-- What can you use, through CloudFront, to alleviate the 504 errors users are experiencing?

 ---

 ## SNS + SQS

+### Questions

+- What are SQS and SNS?
+- What is Amazon MQ recommended for?
+- What 3 destinations can S3 publish events to?
+- Can S3 send out notifications if certain events happen in your bucket?
+- Describe the _fanout scenario_.
+- How many destinations can an S3 event notification be sent out to?
+How can this be alleviated with the SNS fanout solution?

+#### Notes

 > A company is using Amazon S3 to store frequently accessed data.
 When an object is created or deleted, the S3 bucket will send an event notification to the Amazon SQS queue.
 A solutions architect needs to create a solution that will notify the development and operations team about the created or deleted objects.

 _Create an Amazon SNS topic and configure two Amazon SQS queues to subscribe to the topic.
 Grant Amazon S3 permission to send notifications to Amazon SNS and update the bucket to use the new SNS topic._

-- If you are building brand new applications in the cloud, then it is highly recommended that you consider Amazon SQS and Amazon SNS.
-Amazon SQS and SNS are lightweight, fully managed message queue and topic services that scale almost infinitely and provide simple, easy-to-use APIs.
+- **If you are building brand new applications in the cloud, then it is highly recommended that you consider Amazon SQS and Amazon SNS.** Amazon SQS and SNS are lightweight, fully managed message queue and topic services that scale almost infinitely and provide simple, easy-to-use APIs.
 You can use Amazon SQS and SNS to decouple and scale microservices, distributed systems, and serverless applications, and improve reliability.

-- **If you're using messaging with existing applications** and want to move your messaging service to the cloud quickly and easily, it is recommended that you consider Amazon MQ.
+- **If you're using messaging with existing applications and want to move your messaging service to the cloud quickly and easily, it is recommended that you consider Amazon MQ.**

-- Amazon SWF is incorrect because this is a fully-managed state tracker and task coordinator service and not a messaging service, unlike Amazon MQ, AmazonSQS, and Amazon SNS.
+- Amazon SWF is a fully-managed state tracker and task coordinator service and not a messaging service, unlike Amazon MQ, AmazonSQS, and Amazon SNS.

 - Create an Amazon SNS topic and configure two Amazon SQS queues to subscribe to the topic.
 Grant Amazon S3 permission to send notifications to Amazon SNS and update the bucket to use the new SNS topic.

-- The Amazon S3 notification feature enables you to receive notifications when certain events happen in your bucket.
-To enable notifications, you must first add a notification configuration that identifies the events you want Amazon S3 to publish and the destinations where you want Amazon S3 to send the notifications.
+- **The Amazon S3 notification feature enables you to receive notifications when certain events happen in your bucket.** To enable notifications, you must first add a notification configuration that identifies the events you want Amazon S3 to publish and the destinations where you want Amazon S3 to send the notifications.

 - You store the above configuration in the notification subresource that is associated with a bucket.